Culture Shock in Australia

 In line with this idea, women and men are not only equal, but often hold balanced roles in the household; both individuals work and assume certain domestic responsibilities.
 Australia was, in fact, one of the first places to give suffrage rights to women.

 Australia is, generally, an open and friendly destination.
-People immensely value their relationships, and loyalty to “mates” (friends) and family is highly thought of and commonly practiced.
+People immensely value their relationships, and loyalty to “mates” (friends) and family is highly thought of and commonly practised.

 That said, locals don’t feel the need to display this in a formal manner, but rather do so in an informal and easy-going way.
-People will introduce themselves and greet on a first name basis, and handshakes are always appropriate; a kiss on the cheek and a hug less so.
+Australians are fond of socialising around the barbie (barbeque) or over a pint at the pub.
+People will introduce themselves and greet on a first name basis.

 Some expats may struggle with the Australian tendency to communicate in a direct and open manner, but in Oz, this isn’t taken as rude, and is actually seen as more deserving of respect than diplomatic actions that may belie a person’s true opinion.